-The Paddock Club: sophisticated resort, not leisure
+The Paddock Club: the look is resort, not leisure

 Port Hercule: the "I live like this" rule